How to Audit User Account Changes in Active Directory

 To see the user’s name whose account was enabled, you will have to scroll down the event’s property window’s side bar.
 In the following image, you can see the user’s name under “Target Account ➔ Account Name” field.

-Often cited as being both quicker and easier than native auditing methods, Lepide Active Directory Audit solution enables you to track user account changes in your Active Directory in a much better way.
+Often cited as being both quicker and easier than native auditing methods, Lepide Active Directory Auditor (part of Lepide Data Security Platform) enables you to track user account changes in your Active Directory in a much better way.
 The following image shows the “User Status Modifications” report.
 The complete audit information about a user’s status change is shown in a single line record: